patrick-fernandez/PH-regional-r0/README.md

 # PH-regional-r0
-Estimation of the SARS-CoV-2 reproduction number at the Philippine Regional Level
+Estimation of the SARS-CoV-2 reproduction number at the Philippine Regional Level based on the DOH Data Drop